acyeh-lab/microbes/BMT_list/readme.md

 4. **Uncertainty**: Microbes marked with a `?` have tentative effects and require further evidence.
 5. Lactobacilli have been associated with increased risk of GVHD in both human and animal studies

+6. Squeegee (Liu Y et al) is a computational method to identify contaminants.

 ---